A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 Public Transport Options in Italy

 I personally relied on rideshare apps in Italy moreso when traveling to and from airports or for late evenings.
-Other than this, whenever possible, I was using public transport options in Italy given their ease and convenience, as well as the affordability.
+Other than this, whenever possible, I was using public transport options like metros and buses.

 A typical high-speed train ticket from Rome to Florence might cost between €30-€50 ($33-$55 USD) if booked in advance, but prices can rise closer to the departure date.